janlely/Transput-Wubi/README.md

 xcodebuild
 ```

-You can copy and paste `./build/Release/Typut.app` to `~/Library/Input Methods` and re-login in your Mac.
-It will enable Typut IM.
-You can choose Typut from input source list.
+You can copy and paste `./build/Release/Transput.app` to `~/Library/Input Methods` and re-login in your Mac.
+It will enable Transput IM.
+You can choose Transput from input source list.

 ## Reference